SteeltoeOSS/Samples/Configuration/src/AspDotNet4/AutofacCloudFoundry/README.md

-# SimpleCloudFoundry - ASP.NET 4.5 Sample Application
+# AutofacCloudFoundry - ASP.NET 4.5 Sample Application
-ASP.NET 4.5 sample app illustrating how to use [Config Server for Pivotal Cloud Foundry](http://docs.pivotal.io/spring-cloud-services/config-server/) as a configuration source.
+ASP.NET 4.5 sample app built using the Autofac IOC container and illustrating how to use [Config Server for Pivotal Cloud Foundry](http://docs.pivotal.io/spring-cloud-services/config-server/) as a configuration source.

 # Pre-requisites
 1. Installed Pivotal CloudFoundry 1.7+